 Communication from the Teacher/EA to the family will occur throughout each LP, including but not limited to the learning period meeting, and more frequent check-ins to support each family and student's individual needs.
-Communication may occur through telephone calls, Zoom, emails, and/or through the mail.
+Communication may occur through telephone calls, text messaging, Zoom virtual meetings, emails, and/or through the mail.
 Because much information is time-sensitive, you will want to let your Teacher/EA know what method of communication works best for you between meetings.
-Your Teacher/EA will also communicate his/her preferred communication and best days/times to reach him/her.
+Your Teacher/EA will in turn let you know the best way and time to reach them, keeping in mind that communication will take place during school days and school hours.